rsyncOSX/RsyncUIdocs/content/post/Built.md

 # RsyncUI vs RsyncOSX

 Apple is clear: *SwiftUI*, which RsyncUI is developed by, is the future.
 This means *all new development* is on RsyncUI.
 The main differences between the two apps are the user interface (UI) and how the UI is built.
-But there has also been a lot of cleanup and enhancements in code of RsyncUI and not in RsyncOSX.
+There has also been a lot of cleanup and enhancements in code of RsyncUI.
 My advice is use RsyncUI.
 Both apps utilise another great declarative library, Combine, developed by Apple, and JSON files for storing tasks, log records, and user configuration.
+And the latest development for RsyncUI includes a version using SwiftData instead of JSON files.

 | App      | UI | Paradigm |
 | ----------- | ----------- |   ----------- |
 | RsyncUI   | SwiftUI, Swift | declarativ  |
 | RsyncOSX   | Storyboard, Swift  | imperativ |

-SwiftUI is the latest declarative framework developed by Apple for views, controls, and layout structures for user interface.

-# SwiftUI

-*RsyncUI* utilizes *SwiftUI* for the UI.
-UI components are views, which is a value type `struct` and not a reference type `class`.
-UI components are added to RsyncUI by code.
-Every time a property within a SwiftUI view is changed the view is recreated by the runtime.
-In SwitfUI there are several property wrappers to create bindings to mutable properties.

 # A few words about the code